BohdanQQ/hasqltable/README.md

 ## Querying

 The REPL is iterative - your querries are applied to the last valid result or the initial table.
+If you wish to reset the iteration, i.e. start over, enter `reload` or `reset` as a command.

 The following query structure is suported, clauses are case **insensitive**